maddinat0r/samp-log/README.md

 ```

 ## Server console redirection
 When adding `logplugin_capture_serverlog 1` to the `server.cfg` file, the plugin will redirect all console output (starting at the time of the plugin being loaded and ending when it's unloaded) to a logger named `samp-server`.
 This logger is configurable like every other logger.
+Almost all console messages are logged with the `INFO` log level (run time errors are logged as `FATAL`), so make sure to at least enable this log level to see any output in the log file.